 What is Soft Body Armor?

-During the recent decades, we have found innovative ways in development in materials and manufacturing technology.
-Synthetic fibers, nylon, fiberglass, kevlar, vectran, biosteel are excellent ballistic protection and which vary in reduced weight at the same time.
+During recent decades, we have found innovative ways in develop in materials and manufacturing technology.
+Synthetic fibers, nylon, UHMWPE, fiberglass, aramid fibers well known as Kevlar, vectran, biosteel are excellent ballistic protection and which vary in reduced weight at the same time.
 The body armor of this kind was called “soft”.
+During our manufacturing process here at Prime Armor in Tomball, Texas we use UHMWPE from Honeywell and other suppliers and 3000d Microlam which is a aramid material.

-- provides a good fit to the wearer’s body
+• provides a good fit to the end user’s body

-We should notice that each type of this kind of protection is designed against ballistic, explosive, piercing, cutting, and other threats, but the level of protection may not be equal.
+Worth to mention that each type of this kind of protection is designed against ballistic, explosive, piercing, cutting, and other threats, but the level of protection may not be equal.
 This problem can be clarified with the example of ballistic and piercing protection.
 A synthetic fiber made for ballistic protection should be interwoven in a way to provide sufficient movement within the weave.
-Due to this feature, the vest can catch the bullet but does not perform well against hits and strikes.
+Due to this feature, body armor vest can catch the bullet but does not perform well against hits and strikes.

-On the contrary, a synthetic fiber made to resist hits and strikes requires tight interweaving to stop knives, awls and other steel arms.
-The tightly interwoven textile can decrease efficiency of ballistic protection.
+On the contrary, a synthetic fiber made to resist hits and strikes requires tight interweaving to stop knives and other sharp objects.
+The tightly interwoven textile can decrease the efficiency of ballistic protection.

 To solve the problem, manufacturers integrate discrete armor solutions to increase the level of protection for several types of threats.
 The armor of this type is classified as “in-conjunction”.

 Soft body armor consists not only of interwoven fibers.
-The textile includes laminate combination and reinforced with resin and/or polyethylene.
+The textile includes a laminate combination and is reinforced with resin and/or polyethylene.

 The first one increases the resistance against high temperature and pressure occurring at the moment a bullet hits the vest or the helmet.
 The second binds the fibers together.

-Modern soft armor integrates a variety of sophisticated polymers and textile technologies to become as durable and lightweight as possible.
+Modern soft body armor integrates a variety of sophisticated polymers and textile technologies to become as durable, comfortable and lightweight as possible.

 How Does Soft Body Armor Work?